 A bit later, I came up with a haiku to explain “what happened next”:

-For the rest of the day, the rain continued to fall, the sun never appeared once, and I ended up cutting a few kms off my route.
-But the sight of those three wild boar made it a day I would never forget.
+For the rest of the day, the rain continued to fall, and the sun never appeared once.
+But the sight of those three wild boar meant that my day walking around Virelles was unforgettable.

 Some of you might be looking at this and thinking that your garden shed is bigger.
 It probably is.
 This was the eco-cabin that I had booked for the night.
 It has electricity, but no WiFi.
 A a dry toilet.
 No running cold or hot water, but a tap a few meters away for drinking water.
 It has no sink or washbasin, but around the back is a “shower” which involves filling up a watering can from the (cold) tap, standing on a step, and lodging the watering can on a frame above your head, from whence the water apparently trickles down to give you a shower.
 (Having spent all day getting wet, this contraption didn’t really appeal to me).

-The hostess Michele who runs the farm on which the cabin stands, was very friendly and hospitable.
-She provided a warm evening meal, with the promise of a breakfast and packed lunch for the morrow, which surely can’t be as wet as today.
+Hostess Michèle was friendly and hospitable.
+She provided a warm evening meal, with the promise of a breakfast and packed lunch for the next day, which surely can’t be as wet as today.
 Can it?
+Find out here.